How Much Does It Cost to Get a Real Estate License in Rhode Island?

 Need some pointers on figuring out the pros and cons of different firms?
 Reference our guide on how to choose the right real estate brokerage firm to work for.

-Then, browse our directory of top-rated real estate companies and pick one that is closest to your location.
+Then, browse our directory of top-rated real estate brokerage firms in Rhode Island and pick one that is closest to your location.

 When you’ve allocated a budget, don’t forget to do some research on the timeline involved in acquiring your license in the state.